 LANE 1 Coaching Ltd was founded in 2007 by myself Ken Hardy.
 Previously working as a European Sales and Marketing Director with Dometic, formally Electrolux, I decided to leave the “Rat Race” to set up my own coaching company.
 LANE 1 Coaching Ltd has more than 30 years of swimming experience.

-Working as a coach assessor Ken Hardy the MD of LANE 1 has been heavily involved with Derbyshire Sport, Borough Councils and a number of other coaching companies, ensuring that coaches in Derbyshire work to the highest standards possible which in turn ensure safety, inclusion and above all fun for all involved.
+Working as a coach assessor Ken Hardy the MD of LANE 1 has been heavily involved with Derbyshire Sport, Borough Councils and a number of other coaching companies, ensuring that Lane1 coaches work to the highest standards possible which in turn ensure safety, inclusion and above all fun for all involved.

 All of our teachers at LANE 1 are ASA (Amateur Swimming Association) Level 2 qualified and are members of the IOS (Institute Of Swimming) which means they hold the highest qualifications and are all very experienced.
 In addition to this we only employ teachers that come highly recommended and have a background in competitive swimming.

 When considering enrolling your child into swimming lessons it maybe worth checking which qualifications the teachers hold.
 For example a level 1 teacher is an assistant teacher only and must have a level 2 teacher with them at all times leading the lesson.

 The LANE 1 swim schools have a maximum of 6 swimmers per lesson; however in some of our higher competitive stages we do sometimes go to 7 per class which helps with further progression towards lane discipline creating a competitive swimming club feeling, however still maintaining an element of technique work.